IgniteUI/igniteui-docfx/docfx_project/components/date_picker.md

 ```

 ####Disabled state
-You have also ability to disable the datePicker
+You also have the ability to disable the datePicker.

 ```html
 <igx-datePicker [isDisabled]="false"></igx-datePicker>